TheGithubJoshua/build/README.md

 ## Usage

 `dragon-build` Just use
 the action like any other action under any workflow job.
-If you want a rootless build make sure rootless is ser to 'yes'
+If you want a rootless build make sure rootless is set to 'yes'

 ```yaml
 steps: